It seems that the new frontier for managing and improving our health is sleep. Everyone is talking about how important it is.

-For a start you wake each morning to a sleep score which rates the night of sleep you’ve just had.
+For a start, you wake each morning to a sleep score that rates the night of sleep you’ve just had.
 Set-up couldn’t be simpler – simply download the app, answer some basic questions and then sync your phone wirelessly with the main unit (which you place on your bedside table).

 I am happy to report that once you start the app working as you go to sleep the light goes out completely.

 As someone who has to cover those annoying red standby lights on TVs in hotel bedrooms because they keep me awake, I was very happy to find no such problem with this gadget.
 (High maintenance – me?).